isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 copied to the startup datastore.

-When module changes are tracked (using ``subscribe-changes`` set to true) and the running configuration has changed (e.g. using ``sysrepocfg`` or any NETCONF client), the callback validates the modified configuration (if ``validate-changes`` was not set to false) and runs a second time to apply the new configuration.
-If the validation fails, the callback is still called again but with an SR_EV_ABORT (vs. SR_EV_DONE) event with rollback changes.
+When module changes are tracked (using ``subscribe-changes`` set to ``true``) and the running configuration has changed (e.g. using ``sysrepocfg`` or any NETCONF client), the callback validates the modified configuration (if ``validate-changes`` was not set to ``false``) and runs a second time to apply the new configuration.
+If the validation fails, the callback is still called again but with an ``SR_EV_ABORT`` (vs. ``SR_EV_DONE``) event with rollback changes.

-The returned code of the callback on an SR_EV_DONE event is ignored, as it is too late to refuse a bad configuration.
+The returned code of the callback on an ``SR_EV_DONE`` event is ignored, as it is too late to refuse a bad configuration.

-There are four ways in which a modified YANG configuration could possibly be incorrect:
+There are four ways in which a modified YANG configuration might be incorrect:

-1. It can be non-compliant with the schema, e.g. an unknown entry, missing a mandatory entry, a value with a bad type, or not matching a constraint.
+1. It could be non-compliant with the schema, e.g. an unknown entry, missing a mandatory entry, a value with a bad type, or not matching a constraint.

-2. It can fail to be translated from YANG to JSON, e.g. an invalid user context.
+2. It could fail to be translated from YANG to JSON, e.g. an invalid user context.

-3. It can fail Kea server sanity checks, e.g. an out-of-subnet-pool range or an unsupported database type.
+3. It could fail Kea server sanity checks, e.g. an out-of-subnet-pool range or an unsupported database type.

-4. The syntax may be correct and pass server sanity checks but the configuration fails to run, e.g. the configuration specifies database credentials but the database refuses the connection.
+4. The syntax may be correct and pass server sanity checks but the configuration could fail to run, e.g. the configuration specifies database credentials but the database refuses the connection.

 The first case is handled by Sysrepo.
-The second and third cases are handled by kea-netconf in the validation phase (if not disabled by setting ``validate-changes`` to true).
+The second and third cases are handled by ``kea-netconf`` in the validation phase (if not disabled by setting ``validate-changes`` to ``true``).
 The last case causes the application phase to fail without a sensible report to Sysrepo.

-The managed Kea servers or agents are described in the ``managed-servers`` section.
-Each sub-section begins by the service
+The managed Kea servers and agents are described in the ``managed-servers`` section.
+Each sub-section begins with the service
 name: ``dhcp4``, ``dhcp6``, ``d2`` (the DHCP-DDNS server does not
-support the control channel feature yet), and ``ca`` (the control agent).
+support the control-channel feature yet), and ``ca`` (the control agent).

-Each managed server entry contains optionally:
+Each managed server entry may contain:

 -  ``boot-update``, ``subscribe-changes``, and ``validate-changes`` -
-   control flags.
+   specify control flags.

--  ``model`` - specifies the YANG model / module name.
+-  ``model`` - specifies the YANG model/module name.
 For each service, the default is the corresponding Kea YANG model, e.g. for ``"dhcp4"`` it is ``"kea-dhcp4-server"``.